Metaswitch/homestead/docs/homestead_api.md

 Response:

 * 200 if the user is authorized, returned as JSON.
-The response will contain the HSS result code, and either the name of a server capable of handling the user, or a list of capabilities that will allow the interrogating server to pick a serving server for the user.
+If using an HSS, the response will contain the HSS result code, and either the name of a server capable of handling the user, or a list of capabilities that will allow the interrogating server to pick a serving server for the user.
 This list of capabilities can be empty.
+If not using an HSS, Homestead returns a hard-coded positive response (without checking whether the subscriber exists).

 `{ "result-code": "2001", "scscf": "<server-name>" }`